solee0524/python_learn/README.md

-Hello, this is just for my python learning.
+#Hello, this is just for my python learning.

-via Ubuntu
+##Week1
+    Finish function study and basic flow control.
+Need more practice.

+##Week2